commercelayer/contentful-gatsby-demo/README.md

 ### Install the Gatsby Plugin

-We made a [gatsby plugin](https://www.gatsbyjs.org/packages/gatsby-plugin-commercelayer) of course!
-Let's add it to our project, using npm:
+Let's use our [official plugin](https://www.gatsbyjs.org/packages/gatsby-plugin-commercelayer) to integrate Commerce Layer API into the Gatsby site.
+Add it to your project, using npm:

 ```
 $ npm install gatsby-plugin-commercelayer
 ```

+Add the following code to [`gatsby-config.js`](./gatsby-config.js):

 ```
-// gatsby-config.js
 modules.export = {
 	// ...
   plugins: [